 - Appeals: There are no third party appeal rights (or appeal rights for the proponent).

-- Post approvals: Once a Designation is granted, no further planning or operational works approvals are required.
-Only approval to carry out Building work under the Building Act is required.
+- Post approvals: Once a Designation is granted, no further planning approvals are required.
+Only approval for Operational works external of the site’s boundaries and approval to carry out Building work under the Building Act is required.
+Approval for internal operational works is not required (i.e. earthworks, stormwater, drainage landscaping, car parking).

 - Flexibility: Infrastructure designations approve “development envelopes” rather than specific buildings to provide the proponent with greater flexibility on designing and siting buildings on a site.